So, someone wants to buy your product or service.

 In order to differentiate between the card machine use cases, we’ve divided them into:

 In order to accept payments in person, you’ll need a card machine that accepts debit card, credit card and mobile payments (Apple Pay and Google Pay).

 Some card machines will use Bluetooth, others will be connected to your WiFi and others won’t need to be connected to the internet at all.

 Ideally, you want a card machine that is easy to use, processes payments quickly and displays the right information on the screen at the time of payment.
 You also want a card machine that is small enough for your workspace.

-For example, Amran, owner of Sky Taxis, needed a card machine that could accept card payments on-the-go and that didn’t have to be constantly connected to wifi.
+For example, Amran, owner of Sky Taxis, needed a card machine that could accept card payments on the go and that didn’t have to be constantly connected to WifF.

 By turning his smartphone into a card machine with Pomelo Pay, he’s able to literally accept card payments from anywhere.
-The added benefits are that he doesn’t have to buy a separate card reader for each employee (everyone already has a phone) and can forget about any hardware.
+Additionally, he doesn’t have to buy a separate card reader for each employee (everyone already has a phone) and can forget about any hardware.